pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. _jax-intro:

-JaxPlan provides convenient tools to automatically compile a RDDL description of a problem to an optimization problem.
-To initialize and run an open-loop controller:
+To initialize and run an open-loop controller in Python:

 .. code-block:: python